lightonai/outlines/README.md

 ### Pull the dependency image from ECR

+The [`lightonai/vllm`](https://github.com/lightonai/vllm) image is a dependency of the outlines image.
+You need it for development and production build.

-This will pull the `vllm` image from ECR.
+This command will pull the `lightonai/vllm` image from ECR.

 ```bash
 sh docker/pull-deps.sh